-Town Hall Meetings
+Physical Town Hall Meetings

 A town hall meeting is an official meeting a Member holds within the Member's district with their constituents to facilitate the exchange of information regarding the Member's official and representational duties.
 Ordinary and necessary expenses related to town hall meetings are reimbursable.
 Ordinary and necessary expenses include, but are not limited to, the following:

 - 1. Advertisements

 - 2. Rental of rooms, chairs, audio systems

 - 3. Audio/Video Expenses

 - 4. Interpreting Services

 - 5. ADA Accommodations

 - 6. Reporting and transcription services

 - 7. Electronic Transmission (not television)

 - 8. Custodial Services

 - 9. Signs/banners/leaflets/flyers that comply with the Franking Regulations

-- 10. Security (Members are strongly urged to coordinate any security needs with the House Sergeant at Arms)
+- 10. Security, including personal security contractors (Members are strongly urged to coordinate any security needs with the House Sergeant at Arms.)
+For additional information, please see the Security and Contractors sections.

 - 11. Plants or other relevant decorative items of nominal value